 If you have become the victim of a brain injury due to someone else's negligence or carelessness, call us now at 949-203-3814 to set up your free case review with us.
 If your case qualifies for compensation, we will fight relentlessly until you are fully compensated for your injuries.
-We have helped victims all across Orange County for over 35 years with a 96% success rate and we can help you too.
+We have helped victims all across Orange County for over 35 years with a 96% success rate and we may be able to help you too.

 Victims of brain injuries are faced with physical, emotional and financial challenges.

 How Do Brain Injuries Affect Victims?

 A catastrophic brain injury can result in a number of different permanent symptoms and disabilities.
 The type of symptoms that the victim may struggle with usually depends on the severity of the damage and the location of the trauma.

 - Victims who suffer trauma to their frontal Lobe (behind the forehead) could suffer from paralysis, have issues with focus, memory, mood changes, changes in personality or even speech and language.

 - When an injury occurs in the occipital lobe (back of the head), victims may experience vision problems such as difficulty identifying colors as well as cognitive problems.